Parkside Academy

 Parkside Academy (formerly Parkside School and then Parkside Sports College), is a coeducational secondary school with academy status, located in Hall Lane Estate, Willington, Crook, County Durham, England.

 Parkside teaches a wide range of standard, and specialist curriculum subjects as well as a multitude of after school activities.
 It is a well known community association and hosts a state of the art Gym and activities for youths under 16.
 The school specializes in Information Technology and Physical Education.
+It has an Ofsted rating of Good, and was last given an inspection in the 23/24 academic year.
+This was down from an Outstanding rating given in the schools previous inspection in 2011.